 “She was always the life of the party,” said singer-songwriter Lucinda Williams, a close friend since the ‘70s.
 “She was just this wild woman in the most brilliant way.”
 The Margaret laugh could be heard over the rumble of a five-piece band.
 That’s how you knew you were in the right place.

-Her flashy entrances during her ‘70s and ‘80s nightlife heyday leading “the Texas Blondes” groupie troop have been compared to a hurricane force, so it was fitting that she passed just as category 4 Harvey started beating down on San Antonio, her childhood home, returned to.
+Her flashy entrances during her ‘70s and ‘80s nightlife heyday leading “the Texas Blondes” groupie troop have been compared to a hurricane force, so it was fitting that she passed just as category 4 Harvey started beating down on San Antonio, the childhood home she returned to.
 She knew her stage 4 colon cancer diagnosis in February 2013 was grim, but Margaret used her precious remaining years to prove she could also make a grand exit.

 Margaret’s final all-access pass was to her own wake.
 The outpouring of emotion from the many whose lives she had touched was never more than what Margaret could handle.
 She knew she’d earned it.